Using Australian tropical rainforests to help treat chronic wounds and scarring

 Normal wound healing in skin is a complex process.
 It involves a number of different stages which restore the skin structure and function.
 However, abnormalities to these processes can cause significantly delayed or excessive wound healing, culminating in chronic wounds or dermal fibrosis respectively.

 Chronic wounds, such as venous leg ulcers and diabetic foot ulcers, are a major cause of disability, particularly amongst the ever-increasing ageing population.
-These wounds are estimated to occur in around 3% of the Welsh population and cost NHS Wales upwards of £30 million per year to treat.
+These wounds are estimated to occur in around 3% of the Welsh population and cost NHS Wales over £30 million per year to treat.

 Consequently, chronic wounds and dermal fibrosis both pose significant challenges to healthcare services worldwide, confounded by current acceptance that existing therapies are largely unsatisfactory in treating these conditions.